OctopusDeploy/blog/blog/2021-07/importing-a-deployable-tutorial/high-level-overview/high-level-overview.md

 #### Sales

 Every business is different and licensing needs may vary.
 Our sales team help businesses deploy the right Octopus Deploy services to meet their needs.
-If you need advice on licensing, pricing options, or upgrading your account, [our sales team is happy to help!](https://octopus.com/company/contact)
+If you need advice on licensing, pricing options, or upgrading your account, you can email our helpful sales team at customersuccess@octopus.com

 #### Demos & Samples